Progesterone & Oestrogen Imbalance: The Hormonal Depression Trap in Midlife Women

 Progesterone & GABA (The Calming Neurotransmitter)

-Progesterone is metabolized into a compound called allopregnanolone, which is one of the most potent GABA modulators in your brain.
+Progesterone is metabolised into a compound called allopregnanolone, which is one of the most potent GABA modulators in your brain.
 GABA is your nervous system's calming neurotransmitter.

 When progesterone is adequate, your brain has abundant GABA signalling.
 You feel calm, grounded, and able to handle stress.